angelovaag/LoRA_public/supplementary/minpath/README.md

+## This minPath is specifically edited to work with biowulf and LoRA.
+Please unarchive the archived files and add the databses in a data/ folder within this folder

 # MinPath
 MinPath (Minimal set of Pathways) is a parsimony approach for biological pathway reconstructions using protein family predictions, achieving a more conservative, yet more faithful, estimation of the biological pathways for a query dataset.